 At Gluten Free Alchemist, we love the pairing.
-And in addition to Strawberry Rhubarb Crumble Slice, we have recipes for a gluten free Rhubarb Upside Down Cake with strawberry sponge; a totally divine Rhubarb and Strawberry Meringue Pie, a Rhubarb-Strawberry Sauce (perfect with ice cream) and a lovely Rhubarb, Strawberry and Pomegranate Jam.
+And in addition to Strawberry Rhubarb Crumble Slice, we have recipes for a gluten free Rhubarb Upside Down Cake with strawberry sponge; a totally divine Rhubarb and Strawberry Meringue Pie and a lovely Rhubarb, Strawberry and Pomegranate Jam.

 Can I use this recipe for other fruit crumble bars?

 If Strawberry Rhubarb Crumble Slice doesn’t appeal, then that’s fine.
 This recipe will work equally well as a base for other crumble bars too.
 Simply use the recipe for the shortbread base and crumble top and substitute the fruit in the compote layer for something you prefer.

 Alternatively, we have other crumble slice-type recipes for gluten free Blackberry Apple Crumble Slice, a layered healthier Banana Flapjack Cake, some amazing Strawberry Crumble Muffins and even some incredible Chocolate Peanut Butter Oat Crumble Slices (which I really need to remake).

 Ready to make Rhubarb Strawberry Crumble Slice?